 Limited tree removal along the edges of larger forested blocks along the Route 4 corridor will impact eight potentially significant uncommon (rank S3) and widespread (rank S4) forested natural communities.
-However the degree of impact will be very small, and none of these communities will be fragmented or significantly affected by the Project.
+Although potentially significant, the degree of impact will be very small in relative scale and will occur along an existing disturbed edge along the road; none of potentially significant communities will be fragmented or measurably affected by the Project.
 Throughout construction and operation of the Project, TDI-NE will minimize cutting to the greatest extent practicable, and the communities will be clearly marked in the field prior to any clearing or construction and depicted in the EPSC Plans.
 The Permanent Project Corridor will avoid these communities in most instances, but where it overlaps these, the area will be managed for shallow-rooted vegetation through mowing, brush hogging, or selective clearing, as described in Section 2.0.
 Approximately 0.79 acres of potential and likely significant natural communities will be traversed by the Permanent Project Corridor and subject to operation phase vegetation management.
 These areas are along Route 4 adjacent to the Clear Zone, and ongoing vegetation management will not result in undue adverse effects.
-Approximately 5.37 acres of potential and likely significant natural communities will be subject to temporary tree removal within temporary construction areas.
+Approximately 4.73 acres of potential and likely significant natural communities will be subject to temporary tree removal within temporary construction areas.
 Post-construction restoration of temporary construction areas in these communities will be completed in accordance with the EPSC Plan and will allow for regeneration of the forested communities.